3m5/squirrel-select/README.md

 If a change of the selected element is performed programmatically (e.g., by explicitly setting the value), a change event MUST be dispatched immediately afterward (select.dispatchEvent(new Event('change'));), as otherwise, this change will not be reflected in the dropdown.

+## Contribution

+We will gladly accept contributions.
+Please send us pull requests.

+## Version highlights

+### 1.0
+The initial release includes the following features:

+- Keyboard operability

+  - Selecting the dropdown or an option using Tab
+  - Opening the dropdown and selecting an option using Enter
+  - Closing the dropdown using Esc
+  - Selecting an option using arrow keys
+  - Searching for an option by typing

+- Activation/Deactivation
+- can be activated or deactivated by setting or removing the disabled attribute on the associated select element

+- Class Assignment
+  - it's possible to add classes to specific parts of the newly created dropdown